Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 The website was tested on the following devices:
 - HP Pavilion laptop
 - Smasung S21+
-- Ipad
+- Ipad (8th Generation)

 In addition, the website was tested using Google Chrome Developer Tools Device Toggeling option for all available device options.

 ### Browser compatability
 The website was tested on the following browsers:
 - Google Chrome
-- Mozilla Firefox
 - Microsoft Egde
+- Apple Safari

 ### Testing user stories